All You Need to Know About Roofing Materials

 The roofing material that’s right for your home should work for both your architectural style and your climate.
 Making the smartest choice in material is the first and best way to avoid pricey repairs down the line.

-Asphalt shingles are durable, easy to install, and will last around 25 years.
+Durable and easy to install, asphalt shingles typically last around 25 years.
 Available in a wide variety of colors and offered at the least expensive prices comparatively, it’s no surprise that asphalt is the most common roofing material.
 As a bonus, zinc or copper granules can be found in some, which prevents algae growth that plagues climates with higher humidity.

 Fire-resistant and extremely durable, tile, clay, and cement roofing are often seen outfitting Spanish-style homes in the Southwest.
 But with the unique look also comes a steep price tag, as they are around triple the cost of asphalt.
-The high cost is equalled by a high lifespan, however, lasting anywhere between 50 to 100 years.
+The high cost is equalled by a high lifespan, however, as tile roofing can last anywhere between 50 to 100 years.

 Slate is among the most durable roofing materials due to its heavy, natural stone composition.
 Although these qualities make it the most expensive—rounding out about 12 to 20 times the cost of asphalt—it may be worth the extra cost, as it can last over 100 years.